Glorifying Sex, Drugs, Violence, and Deviant Behavior

-Writers of transgressive fiction don't intend on glorifying anything or condoning everything that is portrayed in their novels and not necessarily are the readers who read those novels.
+Writers of transgressive fiction, for the most part, don't intend on glorifying anything or condoning everything that is portrayed in their novels and not necessarily are the readers who read those novels.
 We are simply throwing reality onto a page and real life is not censored.

-Is it so hard to believe that a reader would enjoy not having reguritated censored bullshit thrown upon them for awhile?
+Is it so hard to believe that a reader would enjoy not having regurgitated censored bullshit thrown upon them for awhile?

 Representing, even if it could seem like glorifying, is an inherently good thing.